JoshMerfeld/joshmerfeld.github.io/_pages/about.md

 {% include base_path %}

 I am an associate professor at the KDI School of Public Policy and Management in Sejong City, South Korea.
-I am also a Research Affiliate at IZA (Institute of Labor Economics) in Bonn, Germany, and an Invited Researcher with the Abdul Latif Jameel Poverty Action Lab (J-PAL).
+I am also a Research Affiliate at IZA (Institute of Labor Economics) in Bonn, Germany, an Invited Researcher with the Abdul Latif Jameel Poverty Action Lab (J-PAL), and an Affiliated Researcher at Global Action for Poverty (GAP).

 My research and teaching interests include the microeconomics of development, applied microeconometrics, agriculture, poverty, and the environment.